ElisaC04/Synaptrix8.1/SETUP.md

 And now all you have to do is download the app onto your Windows Phone 8.1 or 10.
 You can get the latest appxbundle from the [releases](https://github.com/ElisaC04/Synaptrix8.1/releases) page!

+You will login the exact way you did into Element.
+One quirk of this setup is that messages sent by you on other platforms (for example the official messenger app) by default will show as they are a separate user in chats.
+Because in the Synapse databse they are!
+So to make every message sent by **you** show up as sent by you inside your chats I added a feature in the settings menu where you can add your specific bridge ID's.

+In the case of messenger you have to open the Element app, open a chat and find a message sent by your facebook user and click on the profile picture.
+There you will see its metaID, copy just the numbers noting more or less.
+And this is what you paste in the metaID field, if done properly you will see every message sent by your facebook user as actually sent by you!